 Henry W. Coe State Park (or Coe Park for short) is a state park of California, USA, preserving a vast tract of the Diablo Range.
 It is located in Santa Clara and Stanislaus counties.
 The park contains over 89000acre, making it the largest state park in northern California, and the second-largest in the state (after Anza-Borrego Desert State Park).
 Managed within its boundaries is a designated wilderness area of about 22000acre.
 This is officially known as the Henry W. Coe State Wilderness, but locally as the Orestimba Wilderness.
 The 89164acre park was established in 1959.HistoryHenry W. Coe State Park began as the Pine Ridge Ranch, a private cattle ranch of 12230acre.
 It was the home of Henry Willard Coe, Jr. and his family from 1905 until his death in 1943.
 Coe left the ranch to his son, Henry Sutcliffe Coe, who sold it to the Beach Land and Cattle Company of Fresno County in 1948.The ranch's road network was greatly expanded during this time.
 Coe's daughter, Sada Coe Robinson, re-purchased the ranch in 1950 and donated it to Santa Clara County in 1953, when it became Henry Willard Coe County Park.
 It became a state park in 1958.
 Additional adjacent lands were added, and for many years, the park's size stood at 13000acre.
 Indeed, many currently available state road maps still show the park in its 13,000 acre configuration.
 The park expanded considerably in the early 1980s with the purchase of adjacent properties to the east and south (the Gill-Mustang and Coit ranches, respectively), bringing the size to 67000acre).
 In the early 1990s the Redfern Ranch added some 11000acre in the south, and since 2000 lands to the west have been purchased for inclusion.
-The park is still growing.To visit Henry W. Coe State Park on your holiday in Morgan Hill, and find out what else Morgan Hill has to offer, use our Morgan Hill trip itinerary planner.
+The park is still growing.Work out when and for how long to visit Henry W. Coe State Park and other Morgan Hill attractions using our handy Morgan Hill vacation planner .

 Create an itinerary including Henry W. Coe State Park